VISIONAI/VMXdocs/docs/index.md

-# Welcome to VMX Docs
+# Welcome to VMX Documentation

 The VMX Object Detection Engine comes with a highly-optimized visual